usethisname1419/passmaster/README.md

 i created this because i can never find any other language password lists.

+mixer.py is like john rules but easier and automatic

 passmaster is kind of the samething without language choices